martynas199/EliteBooker-backend/DIRECT_CHARGES_FIX.md

 2. **Application fee goes to platform automatically**: No manual transfer needed - Stripe handles it

-3. **Beautician sees full £50 charge**: Stripe fees are deducted from their Stripe balance, not shown in individual payment
+3. **Specialist sees full £50 charge**: Stripe fees are deducted from their Stripe balance, not shown in individual payment

 4. **Platform only sees £0.50**: Your dashboard will only show the application fee amount